-We all use Windows differently.
-But if there’s one thing most of us have done countless times, it’s entering a password at the lock screen.
+We all use Windows differently, but if there’s one thing most of us have done countless times, it’s entered a password on the lock screen.
 Protecting our devices and data with a password has long been a part of the Windows experience.
-But times have changed, passwords have become vulnerable—and Windows now offers a simpler, more secure sign-in experience without passwords.
+But times have changed, passwords have become vulnerable.
+Now Windows offers a more secure and simple sign-in experience, without passwords.

-We also introduced the Microsoft Authenticator app, enabling you to authenticate to your Microsoft account without a password using your tablet or mobile phone.
-For an additional layer of security, users can enable two-step verification—all in a simple app on your mobile device.
+We also introduced the Microsoft Authenticator app, which lets you authenticate your Microsoft account without a password through an app on your tablet or phone.
+For an extra layer of security, you can also turn on two-step verification, all from a simple app on your mobile device.

-And yet another password alternative: security keys.
-Along with Windows Hello, you now can use a Microsoft compatible security key to sign into your Microsoft account.
-This is particularly useful for business users who can carry their key on a USB stick, for example, walk up to any device belonging to their organization and authenticate securely.
+Another password alternative, now you can use a Microsoft-compatible security key along with Windows Hello to sign into your account.
+This is particularly useful for business users.
+Carry your key on a USB stick, walk up to any device belonging to your organization, and authenticate securely.
 Learn how to set up a security key.

-As we continued to evolve the sign-in experience, we’ve invited Windows Insiders along for the ride—by releasing exciting, new innovations through Windows 10 Insider Preview builds.
-Let’s dig into a few of the highlights:
+As we continue to evolve the sign-in experience, we’ve invited Windows Insiders along for the ride by releasing exciting, new innovations through Windows 10 Insider Preview builds.

 While Windows Hello makes for an easier sign-in experience, it doesn’t eliminate the password option from your device.
-With this latest feature—currently available in all Fast ring builds—you can now remove the password option entirely, further protecting your device from potential hackers.
+With this latest feature, currently available in all Fast ring builds, you can remove the password option entirely, further protecting your device from potential hackers.

-As we rolled this feature gradually out to Insiders, we were happy to see that almost all Insiders kept the feature running once they tried it.
-Seems that our community is liking passwordlessness as much as we do!
+As we rolled this feature out to Insiders, we were happy to see that almost all of you kept the feature running once you’d tried it.
+Seems that our community is liking going passwordless as much as we do!

 A better Sign-in options experience

-We simplified the Sign-in options settings page by creating one, at-a-glance list and adding more details about each option and how to set them up.
-(Simply click each option to learn more).
-A few preview builds later, we also added an option to set up a security key straight from Settings.
-The new design was part of our aim to help you choose the safest and fastest sign-in option for your needs.
+A few Insider Preview builds later, we also added an option to set up a security key straight from Settings.
+The new design was part of our goal to help you choose the safest and fastest sign-in option for your needs.

 Sign in with just a phone number

 This option was initially added to the Windows 10 Home edition of Insider Preview builds.
-Then, after some bug fixes based on Insider feedback, we introduced it to all Insider Preview builds before releasing it publicly.
-Check this article for set up details and give it a try.
-Then let us know what you think in the Feedback Hub.
+Then, after some bug fixes based on Insider feedback, we introduced it to all Insider Preview builds, before releasing it publicly.

 An easier way to recover a Windows Hello PIN

 We hope Insiders like you will continue to join us.
-Check the Insider blog for news on more feature updates.
-Then go to the Feedback Hub (under Security and Privacy) to submit any issues or suggestions.
-As usual, we look forward to your feedback.
+Check out our flight blog posts for news on more feature updates.
+Then go to the Feedback Hub to submit any issues or suggestions under the Security and Privacy category.
+As usual, we look forward to your feedback!

-1. On Insider Preview builds (Fast ring) before 19002, this option is labelled “Make your device passwordless”.
+1. On Insider Preview builds before 19002, this option is labeled “Make your device passwordless.”